enlightendev/resourceadmin-spring/README.md

 ### DATABASE INIT

 spring boot will create schema and load data if we include schema.sql and data.sql in resources folder and set up the correct database properties in application.properties.

 NOTE for oracle: add oracle drivers to local maven

 mvn install:install-file -DgroupId=com.oracle -DartifactId=ojdbc6 -Dversion=11.2.0.1.0 -Dpackaging=jar -Dfile=ojdbc6.jar -DgeneratePom=true

+## Development Process

+1 - initial creation was done using https://start.spring.io/
+because it is a spring boot application and we included security and web libraries spring boot will implement default basic http security.

 ### SPRING SECURITY

+because this is mainly an api server we use spring oauth to protect endpoints

+Process: client applications may be web based, mobile, or command line processes (e.g. curl).

 ##### DEFAULT CONFIG
+- depracted

 With Spring boot, if spring security is on the classpath then web applications will be secure by default with ‘basic’ authentication on all HTTP endpoints.
 Spring security is applied by adding 'spring-boot-starter-security' as a dependency.

     <dependency>
         <groupId>org.springframework.boot</groupId>